While it's an improvement on the much-revered LX100, the Mark II version falls just short of full marks by not including a tilting screen.

 The original Panasonic LX100 is one of our favourite ‘big sensor compacts’, with its mix of a Four Thirds sensor, 3x optical zoom and serious portability adding up to a cracking street photography camera.

-Four years on, the LX100 Mark II brings a set of minor improvements rather than a revolutionary overhaul.
+Four years on, the LX100 Mark II brings a set of minor improvements rather than a massive overhaul.

 Related: Best compact cameras